Modular forms and K3 surfaces: CM newforms

 Unless $K=\Q(\sqrt{-1})$ or $\Q(\sqrt{-3})$, twisting refers to modifying the Fourier coefficients by a quadratic Dirichlet character $\chi$ (since otherwise the rationality of Fourier coefficients is not preserved):

-Any twist of a newform is again a newform, although the level and the nebentypus character will differ in general.
+Any twist of a newform is again a newform (possibly after modifying some zero coefficients at primes dividing the conductor of the twisting character), but the level and the nebentypus character will differ in general.
 If $K=\Q(\sqrt{-1})$ or $\Q(\sqrt{-3})$, then we can also twist the associated Hecke character by a biquadratic resp.~cubic character.
-For geometric equivalents of twisting, see (\ref{eq:Kummer}) and the following explanations.
+Twisting can often be achieved geometrically, for instance for elliptic fibrations in Weierstrass form (see the discussion around (\ref{eq:Kummer}) and in Section \ref{s:proof}).

 For fixed weight, we will refer to the Hecke eigenforms from Theorem~\ref{Thm:CM} as newforms of class number $h(K)$.
 In this terminology, it should be understood that the newforms have rational Hecke eigenvalues.